gavinyork/zephyr3d/doc/markdown/scene.octreenode.getmaxpoint.md

 ## OctreeNode.getMaxPoint() method

-Gets max point of the node
+Get the maximum (tight) corner point of this node in world space.

 **Signature:**